mashadeveloper/remoteManager/README.md

 # remoteManager
 to run server:

-cd source &&
+cd source

-make &&
+make

 ./network

 to run client script:

 ./client

+Qt 5.7 required to build and run server.